Honda CR-V: Facelift

 Honda unveiled a refreshed CR-V in September 2019 for the 2020 model year, initially for the North American market.
 For the first time in North America, the refreshed model introduced a hybrid powertrain as an option.
-Additionally, the CR-V's suite of advanced safety features are standard on every trim level, meaning even the most affordable CR-V provides adaptive cruise control and the latest crash prevention technology.
+Additionally, the CR-V's suite of advanced safety features were standard on every trim level, meaning even the most affordable CR-V provided adaptive cruise control and the latest crash prevention technology.